-Visit Krujë Castle
+22. Visit Krujë Castle

 If you like epic tales of war, a visit to Krujë Castle should definitely make its way into your itinerary.
 Constructed as early as the 5th or 6th century, it was the headquarters of Georg Kastriot during the Ottoman sieges, which began in 1444.

-He justifiably became a national hero in Albania, nicknamed the “Dragon of Albania”.
+He justifiably became a national hero in Albania, nicknamed the “Dragon of Albania.”
 Nowadays, a monument dedicated to Georg Kastriot Skanderbeg dominates Skanderbeg Square in central Tirana.

-Go For A Day Trip To Dürres
+23. Go For A Day Trip To Dürres

-Drink Rakija At Komiteti
+24. Drink Rakija At Komiteti

 In a city full of hipster coffee cafes, Komiteti was one of our favorites.
 Fully equipped with objects and furniture from Albania’s long and complex history, it serves as a place where people meet, discover artifacts from the past, and wonder what it means to be Albanian.

-Join A Jazzy Evening At Tirana Ekspress
+25. Join A Jazzy Evening At Tirana Ekspress

 Sit back, relax, have an espresso or alcoholic drink, and meet new artists and musicians from Tirana and elsewhere.
 Whether you are a tourist or local, Tirana Ekspress invites anyone who wants to support the arts and be a part of a supportive community.

-Find The Most Unusual Reflexology Massage
+26. Find The Most Unusual Reflexology Massage

 This one is a unique thing to do in Tirana, for sure.

-Don’t Miss The Albanian Wine Region
+27. Don’t Miss The Albanian Wine Region

 We know, we know.
 This one sounds weird.

-Enjoy The Slow Train Out Of Town
+28. Enjoy The Slow Train Out Of Town

 The beauty of the Albanian railways is in their tranquil pace and challenges for adventurers.
 You can forget the new-age fast trains and turbo trains and whatever other adjectives you want to use for it.

-Shopping At The Medieval Market
+29. Shopping At The Medieval Market

-After visiting, head to the 15th Century medieval bazaar at the foot of the castle.
+After visiting, head to the 15th-century medieval bazaar at the foot of the castle.

 Weather In Tirana

-The city generally has wet and cool winters, while summers are hot and relatively dry and humid.
-You can expect to see some snow every winter, which typically melts quickly.
+The city generally has wet and cool winters, while summers are hot, relatively dry, and humid.
+You can expect to see snow every winter, which typically melts quickly.